 Robust Compensation and Benefits Program

 In addition, we encourage employees to maximize the financial resources made available to them.
-We believe this focus drives greater utilization of our benefits program, such as the 95% participation rate in our 401(k) program, which includes new employees automatically enrolled at time of hire and fully vested employer matched contributions.
+We believe this focus drives greater utilization of our benefits program, such as the 94% participation rate in our 401(k) program, which includes new employees automatically enrolled at time of hire and fully vested employer matched contributions.

 EnLink’s people-centric culture extends to our employees’ physical, mental, and emotional health.
 Our annual wellness initiative encourages employees and their spouses to receive an annual wellness checkup.
-In 2021, 78% of EnLink employees received an annual wellness checkup, in some cases leading to early detection of issues or illnesses that could have become life-threatening had they gone undetected.
+In 2022, 60% of EnLink employees received an annual wellness checkup, in some cases leading to early detection of issues or illnesses that could have become life-threatening had they gone undetected.
 EnLink also offers an employee assistance program that helps connect employees to the resources they need to manage many of life’s unexpected challenges.

 Developing our Employees

-EnLink encourages bi-weekly one-on-one meetings between employees and their direct leaders – a critical element of EnLink’s long-standing culture and focus on people.
+EnLink encourages regular one-on-one meetings between employees and their direct leaders – a critical element of EnLink’s long-standing culture and focus on people.
 These key touchpoints allow leaders and employees to stay connected and accountable to one another.
-They also encourage two-way communication, provide opportunities for ongoing employee development, and provide an avenue to track progress on tasks, projects, and overall performance to ensure employees are meeting their individual goals for the year.
+They also encourage two-way communication, create opportunities for ongoing employee development, and provide an avenue to track progress on tasks, projects, and overall performance to ensure employees are meeting their individual goals for the year.